Stick with what works or keep trying to fix what's broken?

 8. Reid Detmers, LHP, University of Louisville

 An Illinois native, from Chatham, south of Springfield, MLB Pipeline calls Detmers "the most polished left-hander available."
 A strong sophomore season helped the Cardinals reach the College World Series last year.
 He logged a 2.85 ERA in 17 starts, with 162 strikeouts compared to just 27 walks.
 Before this season came to a sudden end, he struck out 48 batters in only 22 innings.
-In his mock draft, Mayo has Detmers heading to the Pirates with the No. 7 pick.
+In his mock draft, Mayo has Detmers heading to the Pirates with the No. 7 pick, perhaps the Illinois native eventually terrorizing his home-state team with a division rival.

 9. Max Meyer, RHP, University of Minnesota